gvwilson/thirdbit/src/fiction/in-heck/index.md

 because he hoped that maybe, some day, she would be something more.
 He didn't know what would happen if she found out how much he worried about her.
-He had been hurt in the attack on Rusty Bridge, but she could have *died*, and whenever his thoughts got close to that, his mind seized up like a saw blade getting snagged on green wood.
+He had been hurt in the attack on Rusty Bridge, but she could have *died*.
+Whenever his thoughts got close to that, his mind seized up like a saw blade getting snagged on green wood.

 "So what are we waiting for?"
-he demanded angrily.
+he demanded.
 "You've got Dockety's eye—let's go help her!"

 A rustle ran through the circle of bots.